-Leadership, Culture and Organizational Development (OD)
+Leadership, Culture and Organizational Sustainability/ESG)

-The field of leadership, culture, and organizational development in safety integrates strong leadership, a positive safety culture, and continuous organizational improvement.
-It emphasizes leadership, commitment, effective communication, trust, and proactive risk management.
-Key aspects include training, employee engagement, safety management systems, and resilience engineering, ensuring safety is a core value embedded in all organizational operations, enhancing safety performance and reducing incidents.
+The field of leadership, culture, and organizational development in safety integrates leadership, a positive safety culture, and organizational sustainability.
+It emphasizes leadership, commitment, effective communication, trust, and employee engagement.
+Key aspects include training, ensuring safety is a core value embedded in all organizational operations, and a focus on mental wellness and psychological safety and psychosocial risks...